 Karen Severson and Laura Doyle calmly walked back to their cars and speed off.
 Missy’s body lies flat and still in the ankle-deep water, face down.
 The same position she was held down in.
 One foot lies placed over the other and her gold anklet reflects the afternoon sunlight.
-One arm is bent back behind her, bent at the elbow.
+One arm is bent back behind her at the elbow.

 “A few minutes later, Karen and Laura joined me.
 Karen Severson jumped into her car and drove away.
 When I got into the car with Laura, she said “We killed Missy.” ”I asked Laura “are you sure she’s dead?”
 Laura said “she is.”
 Then she said ” Missy deserved to die because she slept with Victor (Amaya).”
-Eva would later say at the trails.

 Missy fails to return home by 8PM and her mother calls Karen who has a supposed alibi.
 The police are called the next morning.
-Three days later hikers made the grisly discovery after stopping by the creek.
+Three days later hikers make the grisly discovery after stopping by the creek.
 At first they discovered a piece of clothing which turned out to be Missy’s sock which came off during the struggle.
-They looked up and from a distance notice her decomposing body and ran off to alert police.
+They looked up and from a distance noticed her decomposing body and ran off to alert police.

 Photo of Irene Avila holding up a photo of Missy – This photo was taken years after her death